Billiard Congress of America

 The Billiard Congress of America (BCA) is the governing body for cue sports in the United States, Canada (CBSA), Mexico (UMCB) and Puerto Rico, and the regional member organization of the World Pool-Billiard Association (WPA).
 It was established under this name in 1948 as a non-profit trade organization in order to promote the sport and organize its players via tournaments at various levels.
 The BCA is headquartered in Broomfield, Colorado.
 The voting members of the organization are mostly equipment manufacturers.

-The BCA publishes an annual rule and record book that incorporates the WPA world standardized rules for games such as nine-ball, eight-ball, ten-ball and straight pool, as well as rules for other games that are not presently the subject of international competition, such as one pocket, bank pool, cowboy pool, rotation, American snooker, and Chicago among many others.
+The BCA publishes an annual rule and record book that incorporates the WPA world standardized rules for games such as nine-ball, eight-ball, ten-ball and straight pool, as well as rules for other games that are not presently the subject of international competition, such as cowboy pool, rotation, American snooker, and Chicago among many others.
 The BCA holds an annual trade show, the International Billiards & Home Recreation Expo.
 Also annually, it inducts great players, and those who have made great contributions to the sport, into the BCA Hall of Fame.